FeoHeo/gzb_reader/README.md

 **The plugin_ws uses the code from here(with some modification):** https://sites.google.com/view/gazebo-plugin-tutorials/8-ros-gazebo-light-control-plugin

-Remember that I have modified the code to work on this specific project that I'm doing
+Remember that I have modified the code to work on this specific project that I'm doing, you should learn the logic from the site but the only the code in this repo works

 ## **Getting Started**
 First, create a folder for the workspace.
 Something like *my_ws* would do.